PhysiCell-Tools/python-loader/man/TUTORIAL.md

 #### Cell (Discrete Cells) Data

-Now, lets have a look at all variables we track from each agent.\
+Now, let's have a look at all variables we track from each agent.\
 It is quite a list.\
 This list is ordered alphabetically, except the for first entry, which always is ID.
 ```python